getbraincloud/braincloud-docs/versioned_docs/version-5.8.0/api/2_capi/redemptioncode/index.md

 --------- | -----------
 scanCode | The code being redeemed.
-Sometimes referred to as the Promo code. operation | Will be "redeem" the first time the script is called - and "async" for each subsequent poll of the script. redemptionCodeId | A unique internal id for the code being redeemed <-- Warning - only sent when the operation is "async" attempt   | The 0-based counter of the current attempt.
-Will be zero unless retries are allowed. async | Will be `true` for asynchronous scripts. <- Can be used to confirm that things are configured correctly! codeType | Corresponds to the _Campaign Name_ in the Design Portal. codeUseType | "MULTI" if this is a Shared (multi-use) Code, and "SINGLE" if it is a Personal (single-use) code customCodeInfo | The _Code Info JSON_ configured against the code.
+Sometimes referred to as the Promo code. operation | Will be "redeem" the first time the script is called - and "async" for each subsequent poll of the script. redemptionCodeId | A unique internal id for the code being redeemed &lt;-- Warning - only sent when the operation is "async" attempt   | The 0-based counter of the current attempt.
+Will be zero unless retries are allowed. async | Will be `true` for asynchronous scripts. &lt;- Can be used to confirm that things are configured correctly! codeType | Corresponds to the _Campaign Name_ in the Design Portal. codeUseType | "MULTI" if this is a Shared (multi-use) Code, and "SINGLE" if it is a Personal (single-use) code customCodeInfo | The _Code Info JSON_ configured against the code.
 Normally contains the JSON data indicating what the rewards for redeeming this code should be.